 With 50 years of experience, the Ravagnan Gallery has established an exclusive reputation and has formed partnerships and collaborations with other artistic institutions of the city.
 The gallery has collaborated with Palazzo delle Prigioni, here, exhibitions were dedicated to Miguel Berrocal (1972), Giulio Turcato (1973), Emil Schumacher (1975), Andy Warhol (1977), Antonio Ligabue (1982), Mario Schifano (1984), Joan Miró (1985), Giorgio De Chirico (1987), Ludovico De Luigi (1988), Andrea Vizzini (1988), Vincenzo Eulisse (1991) and Riccardo Licata (2000).
 Further to this, within the Museo di Sant'Appollonia, the Ravagnan Gallery presented an anthological show by Fortunato Depero (1992).

 Today, under the leadership of the sons Carlo and Chiara, the Ravagnan Gallery organizes personal and collective exhibitions closely with a group of emerging and affirmed artists of different generations and nationalities.

-The Gallery is located under the arcades of Procuratie Nuove, on the east side of St. Mark's square, distance walking from the bell tower.
+The Gallery is located on the east side of St. Mark's square, under the arcades of Procuratie Nuove, distance walking from the Bell Tower and the Caffè Florian.

-In 2019, the Ravagnan Gallery opened a second gallery in Venice, at Dorsoduro, 686, next to the Peggy Guggenheim Foundation.
+In 2019, the Ravagnan Gallery opened a second gallery in the heart of Venice Art Kilometer, at Dorsoduro 686, next to the Peggy Guggenheim Collection.